tarecord/sign-in-with-google/src/sign-in-with-google/README.txt

 == Changelog ==

+= 1.5.0 =
+* Fixed failures with plugins that rely on the 'wp_login' action

 = 1.4.0 =
 * Updated verbiage of button to "Log In With Google".
 * Added ability to link/unlink Google account in user profile.